 We’ve all been there: Exhausted, but sleep just isn’t happening.
 Maybe your brain won’t shut down, or you can’t get comfortable.
-Or perhaps you did manage to drift off, but woke up feeling like you ran 8 miles, not slept 8 hours.
+Or perhaps you did manage to drift off, but woke up feeling like you ran eight miles, not slept eight hours.

 What gives?
-It’s likely a disruption in the normal tides of brain chemicals that are tuned into your circadian rhythms, says Dr. Bill Rawls, medical director of Vital Plan.
+There’s likely a disruption in the normal tides of brain chemicals that are tuned into your circadian rhythms, says Dr. Bill Rawls, Medical Director of Vital Plan.
 And these rhythms are what either keep us awake or put us to sleep.

 “During the day, levels of the stress hormone cortisol are elevated, which helps us get through day-to-day activities,” Dr. Rawls explains.
 In the evening, cortisol and its cohorts are supposed to ebb, making way for the flow of a new set of relaxing chemicals that induce and sustain sleep.
 However, stress and other factors, such as stuffy sinuses or aches and pains, can throw off the chemical tides—and your Zzzs.